Dreamy Dubai Desert Escapes – From Road Trips to Romantic Desert Resorts

-We’re in the Liwa Oasis, in the emirate of Abu Dhabi, some 100 kilometres south of the capital in Al Gharbia region, where we’ve driven from Dubai, some 380 kilometres by road (270 as the crow flies), through some of the most stunning undulating apricot and taupe-coloured sand dunes we’ve ever seen.
+We’re in the Liwa Oasis within the Liwa Desert in the emirate of Abu Dhabi, around 100 kilometres south of the capital in Al Gharbia region.
+We’ve driven here from Dubai, some 380 kilometres by road (270kms as the crow flies), through some of the most stunning undulating apricot and taupe-coloured sand dunes we’ve ever seen.

-In the UAE, this is considered to be the real desert.
+In the UAE, the Liwa desert is is considered to be the real desert.
 This is explorer Wilfred Thesiger’s Arabia.

-In places, the shifting sands stretch across the bitumen road.
+Here in the Liwa, the shifting sands stretch across the bitumen road.
 At times they bury sturdy fences.
-There’s nothing else to see except the occasional herd of camels or gazelles, small shrubs, and the extraordinary ‘desert roses’, flower-like crystallized gypsum, seemingly ‘blooming’ from the sand.
+There’s nothing else to see except the occasional herd of camels or gazelles, small shrubs, and the extraordinary ‘desert roses’, flower-like crystallised gypsum, seemingly blooming from the sand.

 The Liwa Oasis is the original home of the powerful Bani Yas tribe, whose members include the Al-Nahyan and Maktoum families, now the rulers of Dubai and Abu Dhabi respectively, who lived here until the Al-Nahyans moved their residence from Liwa to Abu Dhabi in 1793.
 The area has a special place in the hearts of Emiratis.